Some Photos of Moore Park From The Days of Old>

 One of the initiatives was creation of

-creation of the park along Pioneer Avenue.
+the park along Pioneer Avenue.
+Construction of the park ten acre facility took

 of Moore Park Under Construction * 1939-1941>